Dr Claire Foullon

 Telephone: 01392 725653

 Harrison Building, Room: H216a

-My Profile: I am a senior lecturer with over 10 years research experience in solar and space physics and I currently hold a prestigious and personal research fellowship.
+My Profile: I am a senior lecturer with over 20 years of research experience in solar and space physics and until early 2017 I have been holding a prestigious and personal research fellowship (STFC Advanced Fellowship 2012-2017).
+I am a Royal Astronomical Society (RAS) Councillor, Vice-President of Commission E3 Solar Impact throughout the Heliosphere for the International Astronomical Union (IAU), International Space Weather Initiative (ISWI) UK coordinator, member of European Space Agency’s Solar System and Exploration Working Group (SSWEG) and the UK Space Agency’s Science Programme Advisory Committee (SPAC).
 I have acquired my research experience and studied while residing in England, Belgium, Scotland, and prior to that France.

 Research Interests: Solar system, geo-, astro- and space plasma physics, combining theory, observations and data analysis:

 - Remote and in-situ multi-spacecraft data analysis of solar-terrestrial plasmas;

 - Magnetospheric physics, e.g. Pc5 pulsations, boundary layers and solar wind plasma entry;

 - Solar physics, e.g. theory of MHD waves and interpretation of coronal waves and instabilities;

 - Space weather and Sun-Earth Connections.

 Researh Group: This group is forming (PhD Student & Postdoctoral Fellow) and is looking to expand.
 I offer a research program in Heliophysics on "Multi-spacecraft investigations of solar and heliospheric plasmas".
 Motivated and strong applicants for either PhD scholarship application or independent postdoctoral research in this field are encouraged to contact me for informal inquiries.